|Experts Say Alcohol Marketing Encourages Harmful Drinking|

-Efforts by alcoholic beverage makers to boost sales by appealing to younger drinkers contribute to drinking patterns that are harmful to health, said experts at a panel discussion on “Alcohol, Chronic Noncommunicable Diseases and Public Health,” held on may 2, 2011 at the Pan American Health Organization (PAHO/WHO) in Washington, DC.
+Efforts by alcoholic beverage makers to boost sales by appealing to younger drinkers contribute to drinking patterns that are harmful to health, said experts at a panel discussion on “Alcohol, Chronic Noncommunicable Diseases and Public Health,” held this week at the Pan American Health Organization (PAHO).

 While alcoholic beverage makers say their ads are aimed only at consumers who are at or over the legal purchase age, research shows that viewing of alcohol ads by under-age youths has increased by nearly 70 percent over the past decade, said David Jernigan, associate professor at the Johns Hopkins Bloomberg School of Public Health.

-As a result of harmful consumption patterns, alcohol is now the Americas’ number-one risk factor for the total burden of disease -including cancers, stroke, heart disease, diabetes, liver cirrhosis and pancreatitis- and the fifth leading cause of premature death across all age and sex groups, said Maristela Monteiro, PAHO/WHO Senior Advisor on Alcohol and Substance Abuse.
+As a result of harmful consumption patterns, alcohol is now the Americas’ number-one risk factor for the total burden of disease—including cancers, stroke, heart disease, diabetes, liver cirrhosis and pancreatitis—and the fifth-leading cause of premature death across all age and sex groups, said Maristela Monteiro, PAHO senior advisor on alcohol and substance abuse.
 The globalization of alcohol production and marketing have contributed to steady increases in alcohol consumption in the Americas, along with the fact that few countries in Latin America have strong policies on sales and marketing of alcohol, she said.

 Compounding the effects of alcohol consumption on chronic disease is the fact that people who consume alcohol are less likely to comply with medically recommended treatment for chronic conditions, said Patrice Vaeth, assistant professor at the University of Texas School of Public Health.
 Her study of Mexican-Americans with diabetes in the U.S.-Mexico border area found that alcohol consumption was associated with non-adherence to diabetes prevention practices including daily glucose self-monitoring and yearly medical check-ups.